WOTU-Tech/Deepseek_Server/README.md

 ## `Step Five`
 Open your browser and type in "http://127.0.0.1:5000", and type in your question and submit.

-Noted that, the chatbot by default caches your previous conversation, if you wish to clear the cache and restart a new conversation, typ "###" and submit to clear the cache.
+Please note that the chatbot caches your previous conversations by default.
+To clear the cache and start a new conversation, simply type "###" and submit.